below the belt |

 He reads detective stories.

-Mind the difference in meaning in the following two questions:
+Mind the difference in meaning in the following two

 Subject question